andrew-raphael-lukasik/Segments/README.md

 Segments is a lightweight line renderer for DOTS tech stack.

-How it works: You create and then fill the `Segment` buffer (pairs of points) plotting shapes you want, `SegmentUpdateSystem` then pushes this data to the GPU where `geometry shader` creates output triangles on screen.
+You create and then fill the `Segment` buffer (pairs of points) plotting shapes you want, `SegmentUpdateSystem` then pushes this data to the GPU where `geometry shader` creates output triangles on screen.
+Shape lifetime control and plotting can happen either in a system, job or a monobehaviour - your choice.

 # Getting started with Segments:
 ```csharp